KGOrphanides/disktests/README.md

 * Run the test file ./storagetest
 * Copy the times from results.txt into the Test Results sheet of hard_disk_test_results.ods to calculate read/write speeds in MB/s

+## Phoronix benchmark selection

+Install to testdisk and run:
+* Aio-stress
+* Postmark
+* Dbench 12 clients

+## testing SSD performance while full

+After dumping your results, entirely fill the test disk with data.
+Reformat -- NOT a low level format -- and re-run tests.